Tips on how to approach 'discipline' if you’re co-parenting

 3. If you don’t agree tell your co-parent not your children

-If you dislike a rule that your ex has set in their home, you should discuss this with them directly and don’t use your children as messengers or as an outlet to vent.
+If you dislike a rule that your ex has set in their home, you should discuss this with them directly and not use your children as messengers or as an outlet to vent.
 Try and have a business-like discussion with your ex and work out what exactly you don’t agree with in terms of the rules they have set or the way they are enforced.
 Have this conversation away from the children, and with them as the focal point.
 Remember, this isn’t about you, this is about them and ensuring they are developing in the way you would both like them to grow.
-You can tap into resources for this such as your children’s school, charities such as Place2be or through coaching.
+You can tap into resources for this such as your children’s school, charities such as Place2be or through our Separating with Children Service.

 4. Consistency is key